elise-love/WorkTrackerAIAssistant/README.md

-# Elfie ‑ Work‑Tracker AI Assistant 🧚🏻‍♀️
+# Elfie ‑ Work‑Tracker AI Assistant 🧚🏻‍♀️💜💐
-*A 10‑second journal to keep my daily work on track.*
+*A 10‑second journal to keep my daily work on track.*💐

-## Elevator Pitch
+## ✨Elevator Pitch
-✨ Elfie is a lightweight desktop AI assistant that can save ur time planning and logging stuff everyday.
+Elfie is a lightweight desktop AI assistant that can save ur time planning and logging stuff everyday.

 ##  Project Stage & Roadmap